Alen-S-J/Data-Structure-in-C-program/README.md

-# Hi there, Edwin here
-## This repository consist of simple to medium level *C* programs to try out.
+Some of basic programs of data structures